BZIvanov/Learning-Vue/CLI.md

 ```
 With our VS code extension SQLite we can open the database.
 Press F1 in vs code and run *SQLite: Open Database*.
 On the left panel you will now have Sqlite explorer.
 Select your Reactivities.db file and with right-click you can inspect the tables.

 For seeding data to the database, when on the .sln directory run below command.
-This will also create files in Persistence/Migrations and the file name will contain "SeedValues" as specified in the command:
+This will also create files in Persistence/Migrations and the file name will contain "SeedValues" as specified in the command.
+We will run this command again everytime we are using DbSet to create new table.
 ```bash
 dotnet ef migrations add SeedValues -p Persistence -s API
 ```